mkmik/awesome-acme/README.md

 * https://github.com/rogpeppe/godef: Print where symbols are defined in Go source code
 * https://github.com/mkmik/waigo: Waits until any file belonging to the current project and required by the Go package in the current directory changes.

+### Rust

+* https://github.com/mjibson/acre: a langserver client for acme in Rust.

 ### Clojure

 * https://github.com/mkmik/acmeclj: Clojure "IDE" for acme, supports nREPL